mmb1995/SimpleWeatherApp/README.md

 ## License

-The contents of this repository are covered under the [Apache License, Version 2.0] (LICENSE)
+The contents of this repository are covered under the [Apache License, Version 2.0](LICENSE)